drivelling-spinel/tartar/doc/bugs.md

   properties.
 For DOSBox enabling full 63Mb of memory is recommended.
 - Demos in Eviternity play outright weirdly.
 - Demos in Phobos Anomaly: Reborn go out of sync.
+- Demos in Phobos Anomaly: Reborn go out of sync.
 - ChexQuest demos go out of sync.
 - With FILTERS directory filled with InstaDoom WAD-s Tartar exhausts DOS file handles very quickly, suggested CONFIG.SYS setting being FILES=70
 - Weird texturing effects have been noticed in some maps e.g. diamonds at the start of Jumpwad MAP03 or huge chains in Eviternity MAP21 do not render right
-- Extremely big maps like Eviternity MAP32 would not render correctly.
-- Loading game with -load command line argument crashes the game with Eviternity
+- Math seems to go crazy on some of Eviternity maps (MAP15, MAP29, MAP30 and MAP32) breaking rendering completely.
-- Top and bottom textures with tall patches sometimes render with glitches;
-  this seems to be relevant for when very tall objects are in proximity, see for example skyscrapers in Jumpwad MAP02 if IDCLIP-ed to close enough
+- Top and bottom textures with tall patches sometimes render with glitches; this seems to be relevant for when very tall objects are in proximity, see for example skyscrapers in Jumpwad MAP02 if IDCLIP-ed to close enough.
-- Tall patches are not supported by Tartar for UI graphics and such
+- Tall patches are rendered with artifacts for skies, UI graphics and such.
+- Tartar crashes when loading Avactor MAP09.